hyperion-institute/hyperion-institute/README.md

 Welcome to my GitHub space!

-This profile is dedicated to a single, continuous mission: **sharing and expanding knowledge in the field of Artificial Intelligence**.
+This profile is dedicated to a single, continuous mission: **sharing and expanding knowledge in the field of Computer Science**.

 Rather than a static portfolio, think of this space as a growing, dynamic library.
 My goal is to continuously document, refine, and upload everything I learn and discover about AI, making it an accessible resource for everyone.